-- 6. Loosen the four screws that secure the heat sink and fan assembly to the system board in the following sequence: - a.
-Partially remove screw 1, fully remove screw 2, and then fully remove screw 1. - b.
-Partially remove screw 3, fully remove screw 4, and then fully remove screw 3.
+- 6. Follow the following sequence to remove the four screws that secure the heat sink and fan assembly to the system board: - a.
+Partially remove screw 1, then fully remove screw 2, and then fully remove screw 1. - b.
+Partially remove screw 3, then fully remove screw 4, and then fully remove screw 3.